17 Easy Ways to Get Rid of Back Fat

 It may seem weird, but if your body is inflamed, it’s far more difficult to sculpt a leaner figure and part with pesky back fat.
 Things like refined flours, artificial sweeteners, and processed meats can all lead to the development of chronic inflammation—which not only hikes up the digits on your scale, but also leads to other problems like drowsiness and digestive issues.
-Beat inflammation by avoiding these 14 Foods That Cause Inflammation And Are Making You Fat and adding antioxidant-rich snacks like dark chocolate (make sure its cacao content is over 70 percent) and berries to your diet.
+Beat inflammation by avoiding these inflammatory foods and adding antioxidant-rich snacks like dark chocolate (make sure its cacao content is over 70 percent) and berries to your diet.
 Blueberries, raspberries, and strawberries are all great sources of inflammation-fighting antioxidants called flavonoids that can help to slim your back.

 In a perfect world without work deadlines or traffic, we’d consume three home-cooked meals a day.
 But since life doesn’t tend to play out that way, preparing your meals in advance will save you a whole lot of time, fat, and frustration.
 Spending a few hours cooking healthy meals in bulk once or twice a week will help you stay on track so that you can avoid any temptations (in the form of frozen dinners or soda) when the hunger hits.
 A cleaner diet = less fat on your back and everywhere else, too.